-- Press the Windows + S keys then search for cmd and right-click on the most relevant result to open it as an administrator.
+- Press the Windows + S keys then search for cmd and right-click on the top result to open it as an administrator and get full privileges.

 - Type or paste in the CMD prompt the following command then press Enter:

-Wait for the completion of the process.
-After you’ve finished, restart your computer and launch the Snipping Tool software to test if everything is working properly.
+Wait for the procedure to be completed.
+Restart your computer and run the Snipping Tool software to see if everything is operating properly.

 How do I change where screenshots go in Windows 11?

 However, you can move the default location to a different folder for easy access or any other requirements if you wish.
 To begin, use Windows Explorer and navigate to the directory:

 Please note that <user name> should be replaced with your actual username.